 Electronics waste or "E-waste" is the outdated and obsolete electronics that you no longer want, and it's a waste stream that's growing fast.
-Many electronics, especially TVs and computers, contain toxic materials such as lead, cadmium and mercury.
+Many electronics, especially TVs and computers (there is a fee to recycle TVs and monitors), contain toxic materials such as lead, cadmium and mercury.
 Reusing and recycling electronics keeps these toxic materials out of our landfills and also recovers valuable resources.

 Among the items accepted for recycling for no charge in small residential loads: